 Cornell University Graduate Receives ACM Doctoral Dissertation Award

-Presented annually to the author(s) of the best doctoral dissertation(s) in computer science and engineering.
+The 2021 Doctoral Dissertation Award recipients will be formally recognized at the annual ACM Awards Banquet on June 11 in San Francisco.
 The Doctoral Dissertation Award is accompanied by a prize of $20,000, and the Honorable Mention Award is accompanied by a prize totaling $10,000.
-Winning dissertations will be published in the ACM Digital Library as part of the ACM Books Series.